 In 2011, Jim celebrated 30 years of winemaking in Texas.
 He claims, that wine is made in the vineyard.
 A winemaker should just guide the process and not interfere too much.
 Let the wine be an expression of the grape.

 Mariam Copeland, Executive Administrator & Marketing

-Angela Chapman has been in the wine and spirits industry for 8 years and has been studying wine, wine making, and spirits even longer.
+Angela Chapman has been in the wine and spirits industry for in 2010 and has been studying wine, wine making, and spirits even longer.
 She got her start working at Centennial Fine Wine and Spirits, where she discovered her real passion for wine.
 Her extensive knowledge of wine is thanks, in part, to the prestigious Wine and Spirit Education Trust Level III Certification she earned in 2013.
 She passed the tasting portion of the exam with distinction and the written portion with merit.
-Having a natural love for her home state of Texas and of Texas wine, she came to Lost Oak to learn hands on about all things grapes and wine.
+Having a natural love for her home state of Texas and of Texas wine, she came to Lost Oak to learn hands-on about all things grapes and wine.
 Angela joined Lost Oak Winery in June of 2014 bringing her expertise to our daily Operations.
-Working at Lost Oak Winery, Angela has acquired experience in all aspects of the business from the vineyard and winemaking to the Tasting Room and Wine Club.
+Working at Lost Oak Winery, Angela has acquired experience in all aspects of the business from the vineyard and winemaking to managing the Tasting Room and Wine Club.
 When Angela is not at Lost Oak Winery she is spending time with her Husband Nick, stepson Xander and their house full of animals.

 Sheila Brown, Wedding and Private Event Coordinator